 2 Take the total from Step 1 and subtract 30% of the Monthly Spousal Need Standard.
 Any remaining amount is the Excess Shelter Allowance.
 3 Add the Excess Shelter Allowance and the Monthly Spousal Need Standard.
 The result is the Minimum Monthly Maintenance Needs Allowance (MMMNA).
-The result is the Minimum Monthly Maintenance Needs Allowance (MMMMNA).
 4 Compare the MMMNA from Step 3 to the Maximum Monthly Maintenance Needs Standard.
 5 Take the lower of the amounts from Step 4 and subtract the counted monthly income of the community spouse.
 The result is the CSMIA.